Divergent Minds Thriving in Adulthood

 Nerenberg, an award-winning reporter with the UC Berkeley Greater Good Science Center and the Garrison Institute, is the founder of The Neurodiversity Project.
 Her work appears in CNN, Fast Company, KQED, Healthline and Time.
 She is a graduate of the Harvard School of Public Health and UC Berkeley.
 Nerenberg was named a brave new idea speaker by the Aspen Institute for her work in destigmatizing and celebrating mental differences among adults later in life.
 Her new book is: Divergent Mind: Thriving in a World That Wasn't Designed For You.

-This program is online-only; register to receive a link to the live stream
+This is a free, online-only program; please pre-register to receive a link to the live-stream program

 4 p.m.
 PT program